pultzlucas/my-templo-server/README.md

+# My templo server
-# My templo server containing all my public templates available to use
+This templo server containing all my public templates available to use.

+## Tecnologies used
+- Deno as typescript runtime
+- Oak as HTTP middleware framework